Canada Soccer National Development Centres

 The Canada Soccer National Development Centre and Canada Soccer EXCEL programs are full-time women's soccer development programs run by the Canadian Soccer Association in partnership with the various provincial associations to develop Canadian women's soccer players as part of the Canadian women's soccer pathway.
 There are three National Development Centres in Ontario, Quebec, and British Columbia and Regional EXCEL programs in Alberta, Saskatchewan, Manitoba, New Brunswick and Nova Scotia.

-The four National Development Centres enter teams in each of the four regions of Canada's tier 3 League1 Canada leagues: League1 Ontario, League1 British Columbia, Ligue1 Québec, and League1 Alberta.
+The four National Development Centres enter teams in each of the four regions of Canada's tier 3 Premier Soccer Leagues Canada leagues: Ontario Premier League, British Columbia Premier League, Ligue1 Québec, and Alberta Premier League.

 Alberta

-Calgary Wild FC U21 (formerly ASA High Performance) is a Canadian soccer team that plays in League1 Alberta.
+Calgary Wild FC U23 (formerly ASA High Performance) is a Canadian soccer team that plays in the Alberta Premier League.